vanderbilt-data-science/ai-training-day/llama-fsdp-peft.md

-# Fine-Tuning and Inference with LLaMA Model on DGX A100
+# Multi-GPU Fine-Tuning and Inference with LLaMA 2 Model on DGX A100

 This tutorial will guide you through the steps to fine-tune and perform inference with the LLaMA model on a DGX A100 server.